Now

 Profession

 I’m semi-retired.
 I ended the syndicated Tech Guy radio show after 19 years on December 18, 2022.
-Now I podcast part time on the TWiT podcast network.
+Now I podcast three days a week on the TWiT podcast network.
 My shows include This Week in Tech, MacBreak Weekly, Security Now, Windows Weekly, and Intelligent Machines (née This Week in Google).

 Family

-Married to Lisa with two adult children, both performers, and one adult stepson following his grandpa’s footsteps in the grocery biz.
-Owned by our cat, Samantha.
+Married to Lisa with two adult children, both are performers, and one adult stepson following his grandpa’s footsteps in the grocery biz.
+Owned by our new (May 2025) rescue cat, Rosie.
+You’ll probably see lots of picture of her on Lisa’s socials.

 Motto